pkhafizov/nestjs-k8s-debugging/README.md

 ## Overview

 This repository provides an example of setting up and debugging two NestJS applications (`nest-one` and `nest-two`) in a local Kubernetes environment.
 The goal is to replicate a production-like setup to ensure efficient debugging.
-This guide covers setting up Docker and Kubernetes manifests to enable a streamlined debugging workflow.

 ## Project Structure